ttinoco/PFNET/python/docs/reference.rst

 	  Constraint for enforcing DC power balance at every bus of the network.

+.. data:: pfnet.CONSTR_TYPE_LINPF

+	  Constraint for enforcing linearized power balance at every bus of the network.

 .. data:: pfnet.CONSTR_TYPE_FIX

 	  Constraint for fixing a subset of variables to their current value.